-The Office of Institutional Equity and Equal Opportunity offers additional training programs.
-Training is part of a comprehensive program designed to protect members of the University community from discrimination based on sex or gender, which includes sexual misconduct as defined by AR 6:2 Policy and Procedures for Addressing and Resolving Allegations of Sexual Assault, Stalking, Dating Violence, Domestic Violence, and Sexual Exploitation.
+The Office of Institutional Equity and Equal Opportunity (OIEEO) offers additional training programs.
+Training is part of a comprehensive program designed to protect members of the University community from discrimination based on sex or gender, which includes sexual misconduct as defined by Administrative Regulation 6:2, Policy and Procedures for Addressing and Resolving Allegations of Sexual Assault, Stalking, Dating Violence, Domestic Violence, and Sexual Exploitation.
+Programs presented by the OIEEO can be explored by reviewing Appendix H.